Monday, February 29, 2016

 What once was the local courthouse is now the Visitors Center in Franklin.

-The Old Factory Store is now a bookstore where, there was several authors were singing book.
+The Old Factory Store is now a bookstore where several authors were signing books.

-We stopped inside the Starbucks Coffee store to use the restroom before we left Franklin.
+We stopped at Starbucks to use the restroom before we left Franklin.

 Lady in Pink